e-mny/astro_portfolio/README.md

 [ ] Remove unused CSS using [PurgeCSS](https://github.com/FullHuman/purgecss)
 [ ] Look into using @astrojs/mdx & other integrations [Astro Integrations](https://astro.build/integrations/)
-[ ] Add Glow animation whenever there is a hover over a card
+[ ] Add Glow animation whenever there is a hover over a card [ ] Show timeline of projects done in year
+[ ] Instead of map, show running stats on strava (using a dashboard)
+    - Need to transfer data from NRC to Strava